Reinvent digital

 Professor Robert Geisler is doctor habilitated in sociology, Associate Professor in Governance and Public Policy at the University of Opole, Poland and expert evaluator in the EU funding program Horizon 2020.
 In recent years, he has been involved in a number of research projects in the fields of entrepreneurship and innovation, networked organizations, organizational culture, business ethnography and big data analysis.

-As a Visiting Professor at ENS, he will analyze sharing economy case studies as examples of digital entrepreneurship in the EU.
-He is hosted by Professor Jan-Hendrik Passoth at the Chair for Sociology of Technology.
+As a Visiting Professor at ENS, he analyzed sharing economy case studies as examples of digital entrepreneurship in the EU.
+He was hosted by Professor Jan-Hendrik Passoth at the Chair for Sociology of Technology.

 Dr. Justyna Stypinska